 - Crumble is a moist concentrate created by purging the oils from a cannabis concentrate.
 The resulting substance is named after its crumbling consistency.

-- Full-spectrum takes advantage of the entourage effect while CBD isolate does not.
+- Full or broad-spectrum takes advantage of the entourage effect while CBD isolate does not.

-- CBD isolate is an effective additive to other types of dabs or combustibles.
+- CBD isolate can be used as an additive to other types of dabs or combustibles.

-- Terpenes inclusion for varied flavor and additional effects.
+- Terpenes in a concentrate add flavor variety and additional effects.

-These CBD concentrates can be both dabbed alone or they may be combined with a high-THC marijuana extract.
+CBD concentrates can be dabbed alone or combined with a high-THC marijuana extract.
 Many users find that CBD 'smooths out' and creates a more 'complete' high when combined with THC concentrates.
-Sometimes these concentrates are added to flower that is vaporized, smoked, or rolled.
+Sometimes these concentrates are added to marijuana flower when it is vaporized, smoked, or rolled.

 CBD Oil is Not for Dabbing

-Products referred to as 'CBD oils' are most often found in tincture form and are combined with carrier oils.
-It is worth pointing out that these products are not designed for dabbing because they contain many additional ingredients which are not designed to be heated.
+Products referred to as 'CBD oil' are tinctures made of a CBD extract and carrier oils.
+These products are not designed for dabbing because they contain many additional ingredients that are not designed to be heated.
 These products should be used sublingually as directed

 Tools for Dabbing